 At Vallecitos it was sometimes too cold to eat outdoors, so we ate in silence in the dining room.
 I’ve described the remarkable effect this had on me in this earlier post.
 Even when the (stunningly beautiful) outdoors beckoned, chairs and rocks were arranged so people gravitated to sitting near each other, eating together in silence.

 It may seem strange to be thinking about the level of interpersonal dynamics developed at retreats whose core purpose is to allow participants the environment, structure, and process to explore and experience themselves.
 But if meditation was easy, we wouldn’t need to create group retreats to support individual work; we’d just learn to do it by ourselves.
-Sustaining this work requires a community of spiritual practice (called sangha in the Vipassana tradition) and formal retreats like the ones I’ve described are a key opportunity to develop such communities.
+Sustaining this work requires a community of spiritual practice (called sangha in the Vipassana tradition).
+Formal retreats like the ones I’ve described are a key opportunity to develop such communities.